bradleybossard/presidential-timeline/README.md

 TODOs
 -----
-Add some stylesheets for smaller screen sizes (and/or reduce number of stars) Change copy to "Presidential Timeline"
+Add sliding window for facts.
 Add "In Office" segments to each president's life
 Add a pop up with the description of each